informatica-unica/lip/README.md

 Before diving into the course, let's take care of a few technicalities.

-The set-up process is quite involved and may seem overwhelming at first, but bear with it for now.
+This set up process is quite involved and may seem overwhelming at first, but bear with it for now.
 It will pay off in the subsequent lessons.
 Arguably, the technologies we introduce here will very likely serve the purposes of other courses and even of your future projects.

 ### 1. Fork this repository